 Check Your Google My Business Page

 GMB is an important SEO tool for all kinds of businesses, but especially for those with a strong local presence.
-However, in the past it’s often been a ‘set it and forget it’ thing, something that is optimised for SEO once and then largely forgotten.
+However, it’s often been a ‘set it and forget it’ thing in the past, something that is optimised for SEO once and then largely forgotten.

-However, consumers are increasingly looking online for up-to-date information about the status of local businesses, and their first stop is often the Google My Business Profile for the business.
+However, consumers are increasingly looking online for up-to-date information about local businesses’ status, and their first stop is often the Google My Business Profile for the business.

 Fortunately, GMB provides lots of excellent features – some of them new – that can be leveraged to communicate changes, special offers, updates and more to your customers.
-There are a number of sections in GMB that you can use, including:
+There are several sections in GMB that you can use, including:

 - Temporarily Closed & Business Hours